Tiagoeem/gitly/README.md

 ```
 Now you can commit all your fency plots in github!
 Congratz!

-## Can I use both at the same time?
-Sure you can, at any time!
+## Can I use both in the same Colab notebook?
+Sure you can!

 Just use ```gitly.switch_renderer('colab') ``` to switch back in the cell and renderer with default plot from Plotly.